trec-dd/trec-dd-jig/README.md

   ```

   This script will set up a sqlite database at `./trec-dd-jig/jig/truth.db`.
 It will also generate a pickle file
   storing the document lengths which will be used later in the metric calculation.
-The pickle file is located at `./trec-dd-jig/topics/dd_info.pkl`
+The pickle file is located at `sample_doc/mini_info.pkl`

-  For complete dataset, replace `sample_doc/ebola_sample` and `sample_doc/nyt_sample/nyt_trectext` with your own path to the directories that holds the
-  trectext files of Ebola dataset and New York Times dataset respectively.
+  Remeber to replace the file paths with the actual datasets.
 Syntax:

   ```shell